panaverse/defi-dapps-solidity-smart-contracts/step06B_chap9_OpenZeppelin/README.md

 @openzeppelin/contracts/token/ERC20/ERC20.sol

+@openzeppelin/contracts/token/ERC20/presets/ERC20PresetMinterPauser.sol

-Read pages 262-271 from chapter 9 of our textbook
+Read pages 262-271 from chapter 9 of our textbook but note that this has been not been updated to version 4

 Now lets compile the token code